 What is the base hourly rate for hospitality workers in Australia in 2026?

-What are the weekend penalty rates for hospitality workers?
+What are the weekend penalty rates for hospitality workers in Australia?

-What is the evening penalty rate after 7pm?
+What is the evening penalty rate for hospitality workers after 7pm?

-What is the public holiday penalty rate for hospitality?
+What is the public holiday penalty rate for hospitality in Australia?

 Is there an easy way to calculate hospitality award rates?